UK, U.S. urge EU not to lock out foreign banks

 Bailey said he strongly welcomed Giancarlo’s calls and urged the EU to back Britain’s proposal for a much broader form of equivalence, given that both sides will have identical rules when Britain leaves the bloc next March.

-“And we should now work together to put in place the arrangements to achieve this in practise,” Bailey said.
+“And we should now work together to put in place the arrangements to achieve this in practice,” Bailey said.

 Giancarlo told the Vienna conference it was time for the EU to expand the use of equivalence in a way that avoids “rule-by-rule exactitude”.